xubingyue/snackis/snabel.md

 #### A flexible, statically typed postfix language embedded in C++

 ### Postfix
-Like the scientific calculators of yesterday, and most printers in active use; but unlike most popular programming languages; Snabel generally expects arguments before operations.
+Like the scientific calculators of yesterday, and most printers in active use; but unlike most popular programming languages; Snabel expects arguments before operations.
 A notable difference to most other postfix languages is that Snabel supports dispatching on types and variable argument-lists, which allows operations to greedily consume as many arguments as possible from the stack.

 ```
 > 3 4 35 + 10 %